-Strike’s understanding of a visual ecosystem within the cultural industry’s circuit nonetheless required a goal of the reproduction of its means of production.
+Strike’s understanding of a visual ecosystem required a goal of the reproduction of its means of production within the cultural industry’s circuit.

 In this respect, strike was different to (and often mistaken for) an artist run space which sought a tactical existence in a derelict venue as a stepping stone to the normal industry paradigm of Art in the gallery system

-In a dynamically changing cultural landscape with the production of new social spaces and critically new social subjects - in the interaction between 'megalithic' capital and beaurocracy and ‘non-capital’ enterprises of corner shops, minicabs, and informal economy– lay the aesthetic spectrum for emergent forms of autonomy.
+In a dynamically changing cultural landscape with the production of new social spaces and critically new social subjects - in the interaction between 'megalithic' capital and beaurocracy and ‘non-capital’ enterprises of corner shops, minicabs, and informal economy– lay another spectrum for emergent forms of autonomy.

-The extracultural constituted not a latent service [sector] or aesthetic superfluity but an emergent shadow vanguardist subject position.
+The extracultural constituted not a latent service [sector] or aesthetic superfluity or everyday surplus but an emergent shadow vanguardist subject position.

 The only rules of operation for Public Life were: